 2020 also saw some further developments in the Raymon and Rayweb software.
 Battery modules had always reported back to the Gateway their voltage levels, so that in the event of it going below a defined level it could be reported, so that the battery is replaced expediently.
 This basic mechanism has been adapted so that all modules now “report in” on a regular basis, and in the event of a module failing to report more than once, an email is sent out to management to investigate the cause.
 Battery Level reporting has also been extended to report via email as well.

 As we have moved into 2021 we have been carrying out soak testing on the products (not putting them in water, but rather leaving modules running for extended periods and seeing if we experience any issues that need to be resolved).
 We have seen a couple of things that are being addressed.
-The soak testing has shown that there may be extra LWMesh configuration work needed to achieve large scale Rayzig networks.
+The soak testing has shown that there may be extra LWMesh configuration work needed to achieve very large scale Rayzig networks.
 This is being worked on, firstly by trying to force the problem by increasing the network size, and then trying possible solutions to solve the problem.